-If you have a class with a few methods but no data elements, it is probably better implemented as a method in another class.
-After all, without methods, what does it really represented?
+If you have a class with a few methods but no data elements, you may be better off implementing it as a method in another class.
+After all, without data, what does it really represent?

-Occasionally you’ll see these things, such as a Calculator class, that just consists of complex logic for performing some calculations.
-Of course, this begs the question, calculations on what?
-And as soon as you figure that out, you may wonder how that thing is modeled, and whether these calculations should live closer to that object.
+Occasionally you’ll see these things, such as a Calculator class, that only consists of complex logic for performing some calculations.
+But, of course, this begs the question, calculations on what?
+And as soon as you figure that out, you may wonder how that thing is modeled and whether these calculations should live closer to that object.

 In another example, take a class named “Shipper”.
 Its job is to ship something.
 Ship what?
 An order.
 Ah, it’s an OrderShipper.
 Or wait, maybe ship() should be a method inside the Order class.
 So my_order = new Order(”pair of shoes”); my_order.ship(”123 Mockingbird Lane”); and so on.